Raphinha: Avaí

-Vitória Guimarães
+Vitória de Guimarães

-On 2 February 2016, Raphinha signed for Portuguese side Vitória Guimarães, having been scouted at the Copa São Paulo de Futebol Júnior by Deco, who signed him to his agency, D20 Sports, and arranged his transfer to Vitória.
+On 2 February 2016, Raphinha signed for Portuguese side Vitória de Guimarães, having been scouted at the Copa São Paulo de Futebol Júnior by Deco, who signed him to his agency, D20 Sports, and arranged his transfer to Vitória.
 He made his debut for the Vimaranenses on 13 March 2016 against Paços de Ferreira.
-He scored his first goal for the club against C.S.
-Marítimo on 20 August 2016.
+He scored his first goal for the club against Marítimo on 20 August 2016.
 He made his first appearance in the 2017–18 UEFA Europa League on 14 September 2017 against Red Bull Salzburg.
 He won the Vitória Guimarães Breakthrough Player of the Year in 2017.
-He scored 18 goals during 43 games (in all competitions) during the 2017–18 Primeira Liga season for Vitória Guimarães.
+He scored 18 goals during 43 games (in all competitions) during the 2017–18 Primeira Liga season for Vitória de Guimarães.

 Sporting CP

-In May 2018, he transferred to Portuguese club Sporting CP until 2019.
+In May 2018, Raphinha transferred to Portuguese club Sporting CP until 2019.
 He made his debut on 12 August against Moreirense.
-He scored his first goal for the club on 20 September 2018 against FK Qarabag in the 2–0 victory in the 2018–19 UEFA Europa League.
-Raphinha was a part of the side that won the 2018–19 Taça de Portugal scoring a penalty in the penalty shootout victory against Porto.
+He scored his first goal for the club on 20 September 2018 against Qarabag in the 2–0 victory in the 2018–19 UEFA Europa League.
+He struggled in finishing with only four goals and as many assists, in particular due to a muscle injury which hampered his progress, but was a part of the side that won the 2018–19 Taça da Liga and Taça de Portugal, scoring a penalty in the penalty shootout victory against Porto.

 Rennes

-He signed for a French club Rennes in 2019, with a transfer fee around €21 million, the club's record signing.
+Raphinha signed for Ligue 1 club Rennes in 2019, with a transfer fee around €21 million, the club's record signing.
 He scored and gained an assist in his final game for the club during the 2020–21 Ligue 1 fixture against Reims in a 2–2 draw on 4 October 2020.
-He scored eight goals and gained seven assists during his time at the club, where he helped Rennes to a third place finish and qualify for the 2020–21 UEFA Champions League during the 2019–20 Ligue 1 season.
+He scored eight goals and gained seven assists during his time at the club, where he helped Rennes to a third-place finish and qualify for the 2020–21 UEFA Champions League during the 2019–20 Ligue 1 season.

 Leeds United

-2020–21 season
+On 5 October 2020, Raphinha joined Premier League club Leeds United on a four-year contract for an undisclosed fee reported to be in the region of £17 million, or about €20 Million.

-On 5 October 2020, he joined Leeds United on a four-year contract for an undisclosed fee reported to be in the region of £17 million, or about €20 million.
-On 19 October 2020, he made his debut as a second-half substitute in a 1–0 loss to Wolverhampton Wanderers.
+On 19 October 2020, Raphinha made his debut as a second-half substitute in a 1–0 loss to Wolverhampton Wanderers.
 His full debut was at home to Arsenal on 22 November 2020.
 On 28 November 2020, Raphinha scored his first Leeds goal in a 1–0 away win over Everton.
 His winning goal secured Leeds' first ever Premier League win at Goodison Park and their first league win at Everton since 1990.
 He finished the season with six goals, all from league fixtures.